Gfolborg/Creating-Azure-Virtual-Machines/README.md

 - Create a Resource Group
 - Search for Virtual Machines
 - Configure and Create the VM in Azure
-- Test virtual machine connectivity
+- Log on to the virtual machine

 <h2>Deployment and Configuration Steps</h2>